DUI Charges in Oklahoma: What You Need To Know

 Can Enhanced Or Aggravated DUI Charges Ever Be Reduced In Oklahoma?

 Typically, enhanced (felony) or aggravated DUI charges are not reduced in Oklahoma.
 What is available whenever some serious charge is filed is what we call a Deferred Sentence.
 A prosecutor may agree to set off sentencing for a period and let you do certain things that have been agreed to, such as probation, treatment, or community service; then at the end of the period, the case would be dismissed.
 However, a reduced charge is something that can be negotiated.
-And since every case and person is different, it may be something that could be worked out by an attorney who understands your needs.
+And since every case and person is different, it may be something that could be worked out by an Oklahoma DUI lawyer who understands your needs.

 Is it barred from being reduced down to a misdemeanor or some other charge?
 The answer is not no, but in my experience it is rare.
 However, it is not outside the realm of possibility.
 Every case and every person is different.
 Your circumstances may merit having your case reduced to a misdemeanor.
 The key is hiring an attorney who will represent your individual needs.